Regions of Sydney: Macarthur

-The Macarthur region is located to the south-west of Sydney that includes the City of Campbelltown, Camden Council and Wollondilly Shire local government areas.
+The Macarthur region is located to the outer south-west of Sydney that includes the City of Campbelltown and Camden Council.
+The Wollondilly Shire is occasionally informally included in the Macarthur region.

 South Western Sydney

 South Western Sydney is a customary region that includes the south-western part of metropolitan Sydney.
 When used in the narrow sense, "South Western Sydney" refers to the southern portion of Western Sydney, roughly including Liverpool, Campbelltown, Fairfield and some parts of the Canterbury-Bankstown local government areas.

-The boundaries of this region are often imprecise, as it is sometimes also extended further north to include the Camden local government area, and sometimes even the Wollondilly Shire, in which usage the whole of the Macarthur region is included.
+The boundaries of this region are often imprecise, as it is sometimes also extended further south to include the Camden local government area, and sometimes even the Wollondilly Shire, in which usage the whole of the Macarthur region is included.

 South Western Sydney, or "Sydney's southwest" as the media often calls it, is a subset of Greater Western Sydney.

 Northern suburbs

-The part of Sydney north of Sydney Harbour and the Parramatta River generally referred to as the Northern suburbs or Northern Sydney.
+The part of Sydney north of Sydney Harbour and the Parramatta River is generally referred to as the Northern suburbs or Northern Sydney.

 The Northern Suburbs includes suburbs in the local government areas of Hornsby Shire, City of Ryde, City of Willoughby, North Sydney Council, Municipality of Mosman, Municipality of Lane Cove, Northern Beaches Council, Ku-ring-gai Council, Municipality of Hunters Hill and the eastern parts of the City of Parramatta Council.
 Suburbs include Epping, Chatswood, Dee Why, Ryde and Manly.

 The Northern Sydney Regional Organisation of Councils represents the northern Sydney councils, other than Northern Beaches council.

 Northern Beaches

 The Northern Beaches generally correlates with the Northern Beaches Council local government area.
-Suburbs include Manly, Palm Beach and Seaforth.
+Major suburbs include Manly, Dee Why, Mona Vale and Narrabeen.

 Forest district

-Sydney's Forest district is located within the Northern Beaches Council local government area and is also often included in the Northern Beaches or Upper North Shore regions.
+Sydney's Forest district is located within the Northern Beaches Council local government area and is generally regarded as part of the larger Northern Beaches region.
 Suburbs include Frenchs Forest, Terrey Hills and Belrose.